Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Quantum Discord (QD)

-where $J(S:A)$ is maximized over all the possible orthonormal measurement bases \cite{QD_zurek,PhysRevA.83.012327}.
+While the two forms $I(S:A)$ and $J(S:A)$ of mutual information are identical in the classical case, the requirement of measurement for the latter form makes them different in the quantum case.
+This difference, when minimized over the entire set of orthormal measurement bases $\{\Pi\}$, is often nonvanishing, and is attributed to a form of quantum correlation termed as quantum discord (QD) \cite{QD_zurek,PhysRevA.83.012327}, i.e.,

 Since QD is also regarded as an important resource for quantum computing, it is necessary to understand its evolution during quantum algorithms.
 In the following we discuss the evolution of QD in Grover's search algorithm.